mariomac/manana/README.md

 and [see few examples](examples).

 ## TODO
+* Change API for a more go-ish management of status via channels.
+    - Don't do a OOP-like API but something that just saves us some repetitive work with channels.
 * An API to query the progress of the future
 * A `Then` continuation future
 * A Fluent API (concat function invocations)